-- 3.9.5 Following the excavation and root pruning, but before the installation of the ground protection the entire root zone of T61 would be decompacted using compressed air injected into the soil with the Air Spade and released at 20 30 bars.
-The part of the root zone not subject to ground protection would be treated with an organic mulch of composted wood chip, forest bark or equivalent to a minimum depth of 75 cm. - 3.9.6 The tree would be subjected to a programme of tree health care (THC) using biostimulant fertilizers, mycorrhizal suspensions and Biochar.
+3.9.5 Following the excavation, root pruning and stabilisation, the tree would be subjected to a programme of tree health care (THC) using bio-stimulant fertilizers, mycorrhizal suspensions and Biochar.
+The entire root zone of T61 would be decompacted using compressed air injected into the soil with the Air Spade and released at 20 - 30 bars.
+The entire root zone area of the tree would be treated with an organic mulch of composted wood chip, forest bark or equivalent to a minimum depth of 75 cm.

 3.9.7 The new footpaths can be installed in proximity to T61 using a 'no dig' methodology that utilises a proprietary cellular confinement system.
-The systems recommended are the CellWeb[TM] or ProtectaWeb[TM] confinement systems which spread the load as detailed in Appendix 2.
+The systems recommended are the CellWebTM or ProtectaWebTM confinement systems which spread the load as detailed in Appendix 2.
 The final surface for the cellular confinement system shall either porous tarmac or block paviors.